Who Killed Coach?

 Minnie Moose was the big sister of the Moose family.
-She bore the tough, dykish appearance of a man complete with broad shoulder, large stature and sporadic facial hair.
-In spite of her guise she was actually quite amiable and far more intelligent than the rest of the Moose clan.
+She bore the tough, dykish appearance of a man complete with broad shoulders, large stature, and sporadic facial hair.
+In spite of her guise, she was actually quite amiable and far more intelligent than the rest of the Moose clan.

 Out of the four, Albert, that was Moose’s real name, was probably the dumbest although in retrospect he might have been a trendsetter.

 During every huddle, he could be seen removing his helmet.
 The reason being that inside was taped a list of his assignment for each play.
 Actually, we only ran about a dozen plays or so, but Moose was unable to recall them without constant referral to the list.
 Today players wear wristbands citing their assignments.
 I still wonder to this day if Moose might have been its inspiration.

 It was a chilly fall evening, Friday, October thirtieth to be precise, “Mischief Night”.
 All the guys were out in front of Snookie’s intently looking for Flash to drive by.